eonist/GitSync/todo/listTodos.md

 ## Thoughts:

 The current FastList is very "Item-centric" when animating the list.
 It may be easier to buil FastList around moving a very tall view instead.
 The current implementation calculates the position of a virtual view, and then offsets the items accordingly, but the code is complicated and future additions to the code may prove hard to accomplish.
 A really tall view may be easier to reason with when adding new features as long as Apple hasn't put any restrictions on very tall views.

+The First iteration of the FastList will have severe problems with list that are bellow the maxVisible height